abiliojr/brown-s-time-machine/README.md

 # Doc Brown's time machine

-Doc Brown's time machine is another rsync powered backup script.
+Doc Brown's time machine is yet another rsync powered backup script.
 This one needs almost nothing to run.
 It allows the final user to build his/her own backup system using things like cron.

 Whenever this script is called, it will create a new directory in the localdir (see bellow) with the timestamp in format year, month, day, hour, minutes and seconds.
 After that, it will proceed to remove old backups, if needed, as ordered in the parameters (see bellow).